 It’s no secret that raising teens and young adults can be challenging.
 Sometimes, it seems there’s just no getting through to them.
-As difficult as it may seem at times, it is imperative that we continue trying to reach them – especially when it comes to issues of their safety.
+As difficult as it may seem at times, it is imperative that we continue trying to reach them – especially when it comes to issues of teen abuse when in relationships.

 - If your gut tells you there is something to talk about, listen.
 Don’t wait for things to become obvious